-Denture Implants in Springfield, MA
+Denture Implants in Springfield & Longmeadow, MA

-Dentures Springfield MADenture technology is moving toward using dental implants to anchor dentures.
+Denture Implants in Springfield MADenture technology is moving toward using dental implants to anchor dentures.
 Implants are titanium posts that are inserted into the former tooth sockets.
 The jawbone is allowed to grow back around the implants, making them similar to natural tooth roots.
 The dentures attach to those implants, which are placed at various necessary support positions in the upper and lower jaw.
 Implant-supported dentures have several advantages:

 • Dentures don’t move, rub, and cause irritation because they are anchored in place by the implants.